Looking back it never mattered anyway

 disappeared like dust blown into spring’s breeze

-and laid to rest on a velvet seabed.
+and laid to rest in the deep sea.

 Like the night swallows the day,

 It withers like the pages of an ancient novel,

 your touch scattering

 a field of dandelions in the chilly black.

 I chase after them with pale fingers

 Like tall grass dancing in the wind.

 They rest on my hand like the tears of summer,